Brief list of the range of projects supervised by Neil O’Flanagan & Reliqua.

 A sixty metre long stretch of the 15th century Pale Ditch was uncovered in advance of a bridge connection to the Park retail complex in 2013 in Carrickmines, South Dublin.
 The ditch separated the arable lands from a stoney marshland.
 It continued northwards where it became a double ditched embankment.
 The bank was stone lined, with numerous hazel trees on either side, separated by a flat surface that served as a local trackway.
 A small cache of Neolithic blades were also recovered.

 A variety of sites in advance of the Cashel, County Tipperary, bypass in 2003-4 were excavated including medieval farmsteads, Early Neolithic transitory sites, cereal kilns, and Bronze Age Fulachta Fiadh (burnt mounds).

 Kirwans Lane, Galway.

-Between 1993-96 several late medieval houses and their rear the gardens were surveyed and excavated.
+Between 1993-96 several early 17th century houses and their rear gardens were surveyed and excavated.
 The results provided a narrative of the development and construction of this portion of Galway City from the Anglo-Norman era.
-In addition, the refurbishment of the late medieval stones houses was monitored and provided insight on the construction styles and fabric of the buildings which themselves had had a complex history, from their use as merchant houses, to theatre houses, and their occupation by Cromwellian soldiery.
+In addition, the refurbishment of the houses was monitored providing insight on the construction styles and fabric of the buildings, which themselves had had a complex history, from their use as merchant houses and their occupation by Cromwellian soldiery.